Jamie-Clayton/Terraform-Training/readme.md

 4. Adjust the main.tf, variable.tf, output.tf etc files accordingly.
 5. Confirm the configuration.
 6. Determine if the further changes are required (Yes - GOTO step 1.)
-6. Commit configuration to repo.
+7. Commit configuration to repo.

-## Authoring Terraform projects
+### Authoring Terraform projects

 * Open Visual Code
 * Navigate -> File -> Open Folder
 * Create a new folder for your infrastructure as code files
 * Initialize the folder as a Git Repository
-* Create 3 file, that is the convention for Terraform implimentations
+* Create 3 file, that is the convention for Terraform implementations
   * main.tf
   * variables.tf
   * outputs.tf